Kimiarfaie/Predicting-students-success-or-risk-of-dropping/README.md

-# Data Science Project
+# Predicting Students' Sucess or Risk of Dropping out

+This repository contains the code for the coursework of Data Science course at UGR.
 The objective of this assignment is to develop a predictive model to predict a student’s success or risk of dropping out based on a number of information known at the time of student enrollment; academic trajectory, demographics and social-economic factors.

-The data is analyzed the data and effective predictive models were built.
+The data is analyzed and effective predictive models were built.
 All the techniques studied along the course were considered, namely:

 1. KNN (mknn)
 2. Linear Discriminant Analysis (mlda)
 3. Logistic Regression (mlr)